facebook/TestSlide/docs/patching/mock_callable/index.rst

 mock_callable()
 ===============

-While :doc:`../../strict_mock/index` specializes in creating mocks that behave like some real object, mock_callable() focuses on mocking functions and instance/static/class methods.
+:doc:`../patch_attribute/index` deals with non-callable attributes. ``mock_callable()`` specializes on patching and mocking functions and instance/static/class methods.
 In a single shot, it allows you to:

 * Create a callable mock.
 * Define what call to accept.